Mingzhen-Huang/DHCP-Client-Server/README.md

 # DHCP PROGRAM
 ## details
-* This are DHCP sever and client written by C
+* There are DHCP sever and client written by C